ThomasWharton/Battle-of-Culloden/README.md

 ## Testing

 Testing has been carried out extensively throughout the building process to ensure all features work as intended.
-Features have been tested on multiple platforms and the site is full responsive to different screen sizes.
-All of the navigation links work correctly, the booking form submits when successfully when all necessary fields are filled in properly and links to a thank you page.
+Features have been tested on multiple platforms and the site is fully responsive on different screen sizes.
+All of the navigation links work correctly.
+The booking form submits successfully when all necessary fields are filled in and links to a thank you page.
 The social media links in the footer all successfully navigate to the correct pages in another tab.

 ### Validator Testing